Xfers/docs/source/index.md

 - Pass this `user_api_token` as params when adding and charging credit cards cards
 - Pass this `user_api_token` as params when [creating a payout](/#creating-a-payout) in place of the recipient field
 - Use the header `"X-XFERS-USER-API-KEY": "the user_api_token"` (instead of `"X-XFERS-USER-API-KEY": "your own token"`) to modify [user details] (/#user-account) and [bank accounts](/#bank-account) on behalf of your user

+# Postman Collection (Coming soon!)

+[Postman](https://www.getpostman.com) helps you to construct HTTP requests quickly, save them for later use and analyze the responses sent by the API.

+We have created a Postman collection so you can easily test out our APIs.
+All you need is a [sandbox account](https://sandbox.xfers.io) to get started!

 # Xfers Tokenize